 $1.5 million approved for CDC in 2010 federal appropriations bill

 WASHINGTON, Jan.
-25 /PRNewswire-USNewswire/ -- Thousands of Oregonians suffering from psoriasis and psoriatic arthritis got a boost for the new year from the federal government when it approved $1.5 million to launch the first-ever psoriasis patient registry at the Centers for Disease Control (CDC).
+7 /PRNewswire-USNewswire/ -- Millions of Americans suffering from psoriasis and psoriatic arthritis got a year-end boost from the federal government when it approved $1.5 million for the first-ever psoriasis patient registry at the Centers for Disease Control (CDC).

 By aggregating data from the profiles of thousands of people with psoriatic disease, the patient registry will provide much-needed insight into how psoriasis and psoriatic arthritis impact those affected.
 Patient registries for other chronic diseases have been credited with improving treatment by as much as 50 percent through helping researchers and clinicians discover critical patterns in treatments and outcomes.